dhellmann/pymotw-3/source/resource/index.rst

 .. module:: resource
     :synopsis: System resource management

-:Purpose: Manage the system resource limits for a Unix program.

 The functions in :mod:`resource` probe the current system resources consumed by a process, and place limits on them to control how much load a program can impose on a system.